Migrate for AODocs is a tool that allows you to migrate files and folders into your AODocs libraries.

 What is the Migrate for AODocs process?

-The Migrate for AODocs migration process has six stages:
+The Migrate for AODocs migration process has the following stages:

 3. Upload: Migrate for AODocs completes the extraction and: